Special offer

 8. Patient care

-If you need to verify a nurse’s patient care skills, contact their references or ask a series of behavioral interview questions.
+To verify a nurse’s patient care skills, contact their references or ask a series of behavioral interview questions.

 9. Computer skills